-If you have an INTJ personality type in your life, there’s a lot that they probably wish you knew.
+If you someone with the INTJ personality in your life, there’s a lot that they probably wish you knew.
 But there are also things we might not tell you—especially about our emotional side.
 As INTJs, we don’t like to show emotions (in fact, just writing this article was like pulling teeth).
 But that doesn’t mean our emotions never affect us.
 Here are six things that INTJs wish you knew—but we’ll probably never tell you.
 These things may not apply to every INTJ in equal measure, but I believe this list is generally true.

 1. We have occasional outbursts, and they’re weird.